 This project entails comprehensive innovation processes as it foresees a framework of public administration reform and managing change within the Portuguese prison system.
-The broad aims of this initiative consist in setting up management strategies of organizational change targeting a responsive governance model and in deploying quality management and continuous improvement practices.
+The broad aims of this initiative consist in setting up management strategies of organisational change targeting a responsive governance model and in deploying quality management and continuous improvement practices.

 - Implement a process of cultural change in the Portuguese Prison Services involving all professional groups and stakeholders;

 - Create internal capacity through the preparation of innovation agents to implement a Quality Management and Continuous Improvement approach;

 - Standardise internal critical processes and procedures and build a key performance indicators model;